bradj33/copilot-outlook-addin/README.md

-# copilot-outlook-addin
+# emailpoisher
-Outlook add-in to polish emails using Copilot
+Polish up your emails